deepakhj/cadent/docs/graphite-api.md

 Readers are an attempt to imitate the Graphite API bits and include 3 main endpoints with a few more endpoints

-    /{root}/find  -- find paths ( ?query=path.*.to.my.*.metric )
-    /{root}/expand -- expand a tree ( ?query=path.*.to.my.*.metric )
+    TimeSeries

     /{root}/metrics -- get metrics in the format graphite needs ( ?target=path.*.to.my.*.metric&from=time&to=time )
     /{root}/rawrender -- get the actual metrics in the internal format ( ?target=path.*.to.my.*.metric&from=time&to=time )
     /{root}/cached/series -- get the BINARY blob of data only ONE metric allowed here ( ?to=now&from=-10m&target=graphitetest.there.now.there )
     /{root}/cache -- get the actual metrics stored in writeback cache ( ?target=path.*.to.my.*.metric&from=time&to=time )

+    Path Indexer

+    /{root}/find  -- find paths ( ?query=path.*.to.my.*.metric )
+    /{root}/expand -- expand a tree ( ?query=path.*.to.my.*.metric )

+    Tag Indexer (in the works)

+    /{root}/tag/findbyname -- find tags values by name (?name=host) this can be a typeahead form (?name=ho.*)
+    /{root}/tag/findbynamevalue -- find tags values by name and value (?name=host&value=moo.*) `value` can be of typeahead form
+                                   NOT name here
+    /{root}/tag/uidbytags -- get uniqueIdStrings (?query=metric_key{name=val,name=val})
+                             no regexes allowed here.
+You can omit the `metric_key` as well.

-For now, all return types are JSON.
+For now, all return types are JSON, except the `/{root}/cached/series` which is binary/base64.

-Unlike the Whisper file format which keeps "nils" for no data (i.e. a round robin DB with a fixed step size and known counts), the mature of the metrics in our various backends write points at what ever the flush time is, and if there is nothing to write does not write "nils" so the `/metrics` endpoint has to return an interpolated set of data to attempt to match what graphite expects
-(this is more a warning for those that may notice some time shifting in some data and "data" holes)

-This may mean that you will see some random interspersed `nils` in the data on small time ranges.
-There are a variety of reasons for this
-1) flush times are not "exact" go's in the concurrency world, not everything is run exactly when we want it do so over time some "drift" will occur.
-2) Since we are both "flushing to disk" and "flushing from buffers" from many buffers at different times, sometimes they just don't line up

-*NOTE*  Currently only Cassandra, MySQL and Whisper "render apis" are valid.
-File and Kafka writers can have no render apis.

-*NOTE* the `/cached/series` endpoint only makes since for TimeSeries based writers, as a result only Cassandra, MySQL, kafka series writers implement this
+Items `/{root}/metrics` will be interpolated for have "nils" for data points that do not exist (graphite expects a nice `{to - from}/step` span in the return vector).  `rawrender, cache*` endpoints will have just the points that exists.

+Upcoming Tag stuff

+Indexing tags properly requires basically a trigram/inverted Lucene like index.
+Which we can impliment using ElasticSearch (or Solr).
+However, most of the other DBs included here (leveldb, mysql) do support some level of internal filtering, but mostly only in the "typeahead" sence (i.e. find things like `ho.*`, then `hos.*` ..).
+Cassandra is pretty bad here as in order to do that sort of typehead filtering we acctually need to query and filter then entire tags space, which is not a good thing for big volumes.
+So while we can use cassandra as the "tag -> UniqueId" map, we still need a way to find the tags we want first.

+Mysql here is pretty good in that we can easily search for `select * from tags where name='ho%'`.
+LevelDB/BoltDB are also made for this very sort of prefix filtering as well, but are localized to just one machine (which might be ok for your use case).

 ## Table of implemented apis and writers